Category - Political Economy

 Generous welfare states are fine for growth

-Monday, July 2, 2007 by mash
+Monday, July 2, 2007

-Categories: Class, Fiscal Policy, News, Political Economy, Social/Solidarity Economy, Taxes
+Categories: News, Class, Fiscal Policy, Political Economy, Social/Solidarity Economy, Taxes

 The main finding of Peter Lindert’s intriguing 2003 paper, “Why the welfare state looks like a free lunch” (a warm-up for his 2004 book Growing Public: Social Spending and Economic Growth since the Eighteenth Century is that generous social democratic welfare states, with a variety of universalist and means-tested safety net and family support programs, grow just as robustly as stingy laissez-faire states.
 Here’s the key summary from the abstract: